 Kimberly Procell joined the staff of The Martin House Children’s Advocacy Center in February 2013 as a Forensic Interviewer and Family Advocate.
 She was promoted to Program Director in 2016 and continues to serve as the center's Bilingual Forensic Interviewer.
 Kimberly earned her Bachelor’s degree in Criminal Justice from the University of North Texas in Denton and graduated Cum Laude from Tarleton State University with a Master's degree in Criminal Justice.
 Kimberly wears many hats for The Martin House CAC assisting with grant and statistical reports, personnel and program management, and ensuring children and families affected by abuse have the support and resources they need throughout the case investigation and prosecution process.

 Jaleesa BrooksChild & Family Advocate

-As Child and Family Advocate, Jaleesa Nelson is most often the friendly face that greets children and families arriving at the center for services.
+As Child and Family Advocate, Jaleesa is often the first friendly face that greets children and families arriving at the center for services.
 Jaleesa has worked for The Martin House CAC since February 2016 and provides critical follow-up support and assistance throughout the investigation and prosecution process of a child abuse case.
 Jaleesa attended The University of Texas at Tyler where she earned her Bachelors of Science degree in Psychology.
 While attending college, she worked with children at a daycare center, then gained experience as a substance abuse counselor intern in the prison system.
+She is currently pursuing her Master's degree in counseling.
 In her spare time, Jaleesa enjoys being a sports mom and volunteering with the youth group at her church.